auberonedu/truffula/instructions.md

 ### Creating an executable JAR
 JAR is short for "Java Archive".
 It's a collection of our compiled code that we can share with others.
 You may have noticed in the lub folder that there is a JAR for JUnit.
 This is how we've been able to use all of the JUnit functionality.

-Make sure you are in the root of the repository, then compile your code:
+Make sure you are in the root of the repository, then compile your code (UPDATED):

 ```
-javac -d target src/App.java src/ColorPrinter.java src/ConsoleColor.java src/TruffulaOptions.java src/TruffulaPrinter.java
+javac -d target src/App.java src/ColorPrinter.java src/ConsoleColor.java src/TruffulaOptions.java src/TruffulaPrinter.java src/AlphabeticalFileSorter.java
 ```

 This places the compiled files in a new directory called `target`.
 You should see `target` directory be created with a bunch of `.class` files. `.class` files are compiled Java files.
 The `-d target` is responsible for specifying the name of the directory where you want the compiled files.